wetw0rk/Sickle/CONTRIBUTING.md

  60         results = analyze_bytes(self.language_info, op_str, self.badchars, 15)
 ```

-Finally, we'll want to modify how the `results` variable is output.
+Finally, we want to modify how the `results` variable is output.
 This will also vary depending on the target language.

 ```python
  61         for i in range(len(results)):